Save Energy

 Energy Saving Synergies of Dura-Foam Roofing

 Since 1981, Dura-Foam Roofing & Solar Center has been performing green upgrades that make sense for homes and business.
-Green building consultants recommend foam roofing for various synergies it introduces into building systems.
+Green building consultants and LEED Accredited professionals commonly recommend foam roofing for the synergies it introduces into building systems.
 Read below to find out how this system reduces energy consumption, helps the environment, and improves solar panel efficiency.

 Spray polyurethane foam seals and insulates all sides of the thermal envelope.